3b1b/manim/docs/source/getting_started/learning_by_example.rst

 SquareToCircle
 --------------

-``example_scenes.py`` contains a few simple ones that we can use to learn about manim.
+``example_scenes.py`` contains simple examples that we can use to learn about manim.

 Go ahead and try out the ``SquareToCircle`` scene by running it with ``$ manim example_scenes.py SquareToCircle -p`` in manim directory.